 2.3 Biostatistics

 All statistics were conducted in R (v4.2.2) [44].
 Non-metric multidimensional scaling (NMDS) of the resulting absolute abundances of each ASV were calculated with the vegan package (v2.6-4) [45].
-The resulting group dispersal was verified with vegan’s Betadisper function (ANOVA method), and factor effects were tested with vegan’s Adonis2 package (distance method ‘Bray’).
+The resulting group dispersal was verified with vegan’s Betadisper function (ANOVA method), and factor effects were tested with adonis2 in vegan package (distance method ‘Bray’).

 Due to the random sampling design, each time point at each site is treated as an independent sample with three replicates for statistical purposes.
 Therefore, comparisons in gene (via qPCR) and nutrient abundances between different time points were primarily calculated via the Kruskal-Wallis rank sum test (with a Bonferroni adjustment when k > 2) [46] in base R with a post-hoc Dunn’s test of multiple comparisons in rstatix (v0.7.2) [47, 48].
 When the data met the standards of normality and equal variance (via Shapiro-Wilk [49] and Levene’s [50] tests via rstatix) were satisfied, statistics were analyzed with ANOVA in base R and a post-hoc Tukey HSD test [51, 52].
 Visualizations (with the exception of the phylogenetic tree) were created in ggplot2 (v3.4.1) [53].